 Reduce.
 Studies have shown that money and promotions make us happier to a point.
 But, above a certain income, money makes us less happy.
 Other things in life matter more such as family, short commutes to work, hobbies, and being appreciative of and creative with what you have.
 Bigger is not always better.
 Applying this wisdom allows us to reduce our use of global resources.

 I personally do not worry about taking an extra long shower or leaving a couple lights on when they could have been turned off.
 Most of the water is used by farms and power plants, and most of the electricity is used by commerce and industry.
 If you want to save water and electricity, don't listen as much to ads and any culture of consumerism and only buy the things that actually bring you joy.
 This prevents all the resources from being used upstream in production and distribution!
 However, since heating and cooling costs are expensive, I try not to keep outside doors open, and I turn the heating and cooling way down when I go on vacation.
 Also, showering every day takes time and is too often for most people's skin to be healthy!

 Modern transportation is not great for the environment.
-If driving, carpool if you can!
+If driving, especially a long distance, carpool if you can!
 If going long distances, try to take the train instead of a plane!
 Here are the numbers.

 As for plastic drinking straws, why do some people regularly use straws?
 People usually only use straws for sweet things like soda, but why are they regularly drinking these very unhealthy things?
 So, if a company decides to not hand out plastic straws (by, let's say, giving metal straws instead), can we not freak out?
 Sure, we waste much more plastic than these, but what's wrong with fixing something?
 No large problem can be fixed all at once, and we must start somewhere.
-By the way, most coffee places will let you bring your own container, or, if at home, why not reuse your straw?
+For example, most coffee places will let you bring your own container, or, if at home, why not reuse your straw?
 I try to let only large issues affect my life in large ways, so, if straws play a large role in your life, I guess you may freak out?